kom-senapati/Recipe-Genie-AI/README.md

 - **Enjoy a Surprise Meal:** Let Recipe Genie surprise you with a random, mouth-watering meal suggestion.
 - **Explore Categories and Meals:** Dive into various culinary categories and discover a plethora of recipes waiting to be cooked.
 - **Text-to-Speech (TTS)**: Reads recipe instructions aloud for hands-free cooking.
-- **AI-Generated Recipes:** Generate unique recipes with AI, leveraging the powerful Meta Llama 3 8B model via Groq's API.
+- **AI-Generated Recipes:** Craft unique recipes and generate striking images using AI, utilizing the Meta Llama 3 8B model via Groq's API and Pollinations.ai for image creation.

 <details>
 <summary><h1><b>Screenshots:</b></h1></summary>